Conrad-X/text2SQL/README.md

 ## Prediction

 SQL prediction takes a significant amount of time: ~8 hours.
 We save the generated predictions as they are generated so the script can be restarted and it will continue where it left off.
-There is a non-zero chance that the script will get stuck so restart it if need be using Crtl + C.
+There is a non-zero chance that the script will get stuck so restart it if need be using Crtl + C. Similarly, if you encounter an error, restart the script and it will continue where it left off.

 To run NL to SQL prediction, run the following: